mygazthehealer/chocos-crafting-tweaks/README.md

 For the complete list of changes, read the [CCT Wiki](https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/RECIPE.md).
 If you dislike a certain recipe but still want to use the datapack, you may delete the .json file corresponding to that recipe.

-(I'm considering removing the Features/Planned Features section entirely, but have let it be for now)
+(I'm considering removing the Features/Planned Features section entirely, but have let it be for now)(Also have to add advancements that grant custom recipes)(Also have to add toggle for certain recipes/recipe groups)

 ## Features
 - Consistent Stair, Trapdoor, Fence, Fence Gate, Pressure Plate, Sign, Carpet, Banner yield